 Net assets without donor restrictions - Net assets that are not subject to donor-imposed restrictions.
 Net assets without donor restrictions include the revenues and expenses of the primary operations of the Organization.
 If the Board specifies a purpose where none has been stated by the original donor, such assets are classified as board designated within assets without donor restrictions.
-During 2019, the Board elected to remove all designations from net assets without donor restrictions; therefore, there were no board designated net assets as of September 30, 2020 and 2019.
+There were no board designated net assets as of September 30, 2021 and 2020.

 Net assets with donor restrictions - Net assets that are stipulated by donors for specific purposes or which have time restrictions.
-When a donor restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the combined statement of activities as net assets released from restrictions.
+When a donor restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the combined statements of activities as net assets released from restrictions.
 Net assets with donor restrictions also includes those that are subject to donor-imposed stipulations that require the Organization maintain them into perpetuity.